 Buying a foreclosure or REO property in

-REO is an abbreviation for Real Estate Owned.
-These are houses which have completed the foreclosure process and are now possessed by the bank or mortgage company.
-This is unlike real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
-You must also be prepared to pay with cash in hand.
-To top everything off, you'll receive the property totally as is.
-That may consist of existing liens and even current residents that need to be evicted.
+REO's or Real Estate Owned are houses which have been through foreclosure which the bank or mortage company now owns.
+This is unlike a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+The buyer must also be able to pay with cash in hand.
+And on top of all that, you'll receive the property completely as is.
+That could include current liens and even current residents that may require removal.

-A REO, by contrast, is a more tidy and attractive proposition.
+A REO, on the other hand, is a much neater and attractive proposition.
 The REO property didn't find a buyer during foreclosure auction.
-The lender now owns it.
-The lender will attend to the removal of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from normal disclosure requirements.
-For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to make known any defects of which they are knowledgeable.
+Now the lender owns it.
+The lender will see to the elimination of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from normal disclosure requirements.
+For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that usually requires sellers to make known any defects they are knowledgeable of.

 Are REO's a bargain in Tucumcari?

-It is frequently believed that any REO must be a good buy and an possibility for easy money.
-This isn't always true.
-You have to be cautious about buying a REO if your intent is make money.
-While it's true that the bank is often anxious to sell it quickly, they are also strongly encouraged to get as much as they can for it.
-When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
+It is sometimes presume that any REO must be a steal and an opportunity for easy money.
+This usually isn't true.
+You have to be prudent about buying a REO if your intent is to make money off of it.
+While it's true that the bank is typically anxious to sell it promptly, they are also strongly motivated to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+There are bargains with potential to make money, and many people do very well buying and selling foreclosures.
 However there are also many REO's that are not good buys and may lose money.

 Prepared to make an offer?

-Most lenders have a REO department that you'll work with when buying a REO property from them.
-Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
-Since banks almost always sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and retract the offer if you find it.
+Most banks have a REO department that you'll work with when buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for getting offers.
+Since banks typically sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unseen damage and terminate the offer if you find it.

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've presented your offer, you can expect the bank to counter offer.
-From there it will be up to you to decide whether to accept their counter, or submit another counter offer.
-Realize, you'll be working with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've submitted your offer, you can expect the bank to counter offer.
+Then it will be up to you to decide whether to accept their counter, or make another counter offer.
+Understand, you'll be dealing with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
 It's typical for the process of offers and counter offers to take days or even weeks.